The "Ten Categories Cross"

 because economics is not an exact science.")

 Show the witness does not have some facts.
-(E.g., "You did
+(E.g.,

 not know Jones talked to Smith, and you did not know whether Smith ever had